-101.2.1 Start-The forward start shall be used.

-101.2.2 Stroke-After the start and after each turn when the swimmer leaves the wall, the body shall be kept on the breast.
+- 101.2.1 Start-The forward start shall be used. - 101.2.2 Stroke-After the start and after each turn when the swimmer leaves the wall, the body shall be kept on the breast.
 The swimmer is not permitted to roll onto the back at any time except at the turn after the touch of the wall where it is permissible to turn in any manner as long as the body is on the breast when leaving the wall.
 Throughout the race the stroke cycle must be one arm stroke and one leg kick in that order.

-All movements of the arms shall be simultaneous and in the same horizontal plane without alternating movement.
+All movements of the arms shall be simultaneous without alternating movement.